VishnupiriyanV/Anzen/README.md

 - Automated Analysis – Uses advanced AI-powered scanning for security issues.
 - JSON Output – Results are returned as structured JSON for further processing or integration.
 - No Installation Required – Works directly from your browser via a simple web interface.
+- Can access through Extenstion in Visual Studio and Telegram Bot

 ## Run Locally